ajGingrich/react-pgn-viewer/README.md

 ## Properties

-This library uses a fork of [react-chessboardjs](https://github.com/siansell/react-chessboardjs) for the board logic and display.
-Therefore, it shares many props in addition to the unique items.
+This library uses [reactjs-chessboard](https://github.com/ajgingrich/reactjs-chessboard) for the board logic and display and it shares many props.

 | Prop | Type | Default | Explanation |
 | --- | :---: | :------: | :-------: |